Greece › Athens › Best Areas

 The 18th-century, Ottoman-era Tzistarakis Mosque, now a museum, sits in Monastiraki next to the Metro station and steps from the Monastiraki Flea Market.

 Monastiraki is less touristy than Plaka but has a similar vibe with a mix of ancient ruins, Byzantine churches, and neoclassical architecture.
 This buzzing neighborhood sits at the base of the Acropolis, bordered by Plaka to the east and Psirri to the north.
-It’s a great area for shopping, dining, and nightlife, centered around the sprawling Monastiraki Flea Market and with the shopping street Ermou stretching fully across it.
+It’s a great area for shopping, dining, and nightlife, centered around the sprawling Monastiraki Flea Market and the pedestrian-only street Ermou.
 “Flea Market” is a bit of a misnomer, as it is comprised mostly of brick-and-mortar shops and restaurants; Sundays are the only days of the week that the street vendors set up.
 Ermou Street is the main shopping street in Athens, with a mix of local boutiques and international brand stores.
 Major sights here include the Ancient Agora, Roman Agora, Stoa of Attalos, and Hadrian’s Library.
-The Church of the Pantanassa, the “little monastery” that gave this district its name, sits in Monastiraki square, though Tzisdarakis Mosque just steps away is perhaps the most recognizable landmark in the area.
+The Church of the Pantanassa, the “little monastery” that gave this district its name, sits in Monastiraki square, though Tzistarakis Mosque just steps away is perhaps the most recognizable landmark in the area.

 While the area is busy all through the day, Monastiraki really comes alive at night, when its sidewalk cafés and rooftop bars open up, many offering stunning views of the illuminated Parthenon.
-Food is outstanding here, with a great mix of casual tavernas and upscale restaurants serving traditional Greek and Mediterranean dishes.
+There are good food options here, with a mix of casual tavernas and upscale restaurants serving traditional Greek and Mediterranean dishes.
 The area is served by the Monastiraki metro station (lines 1 and 3).
-Line 1 is a direct route to Piraeus Port and line 3 goes directly to the Athens International Airport, making Monastiraki a good choice if you have an early ferry or flight to catch.
+Line 1 is a direct route to the Piraeus port and line 3 goes to both the port and Athens International Airport, making Monastiraki the best choice if you have an early ferry or flight to catch.

 The Best Hotels in Monastiraki